 Video and audio content is scored for a variety of quality measures, including length, audio quality, presentation style, speaker authority, and more.

-We offer specialized search features for a few niche topics, such as the ability to find talks that discuss specific health conditions, programming languages, or the history of a specific nation or territorial region.
+I offer specialized search features for a few niche topics, such as the ability to find talks that discuss specific health conditions, programming languages, or the history of a specific nation or territorial region.

-We encourage you to experience history in a new way by pairing lectures from history classes at prestigious institutions with a large collection of historical ethnographic interviews, speeches by U.S. presidents, and speeches by leaders from the U.S. Civil Rights movement (more to come).
+I encourage you to experience history in a new way by pairing lectures from history classes at prestigious institutions with a large collection of historical ethnographic interviews, speeches by U.S. presidents, and speeches by leaders from the U.S. Civil Rights movement (more to come).

 Made by Gary Sieling.